eladoh/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-An employee management system based on spring + springmvc + mybatis; realized a set of basic CRUD functions.
+An employee management system based on spring + springmvc + mybatis, which has a complete set of CRUD functions.

 It involves sending ajax requests, jQuery username validation, UI design, RESTful URI, server-side SSM framwork build and some simple business flows.